Traffic analysis: In commercial relationships

+All of this can provide valuable intelligence for stock traders, competitors, and other business associates.

+These risks are well understood, and lead to the observation that two business organizations will only communicate via a third-party (which costs money) if at least one party trusts the intermediary more than they trust the other party, so far more likely for new or temporary business relationships.
+That fact itself can be informative.

 In computer security

 Traffic analysis is also a concern in computer security.
 An attacker can gain important information by monitoring the frequency and timing of network packets.
 A timing attack on the SSH protocol can use timing information to deduce information about passwords since, during interactive session, SSH transmits each keystroke as a message.
 The time between keystroke messages can be studied using hidden Markov models.
-Song, et al. claim that it can recover the password fifty times faster than a brute force attack.
+Song, et al. claim that it can recover the password fifty times faster than a brute-force attack.